 - 1 1/4 cups quick-cooking oats

 - 4 tablespoons butter, at room temperature

 - 1/4 cup creamy peanut butter, preferably Skippy

 - 3/4 cups confectioners' sugar plus a tiny bit more if needed

 - Prepare Dough: In a bowl, mix together the flour, baking powder and baking soda; set aside.

 - Using an electric mixer, beat the butter and peanut butter.
 Add sugars and beat at medium speed for 3-4 minutes, scraping down bowl twice.

 - At low speed, add egg and vanilla.
 Add flour mixture and stir until well mixed, frequently scraping down bowl.
 Add peanuts (if using) and oats, and mix well.
 Using an ice cream scoop 2 inches in diameter or an extremely heaping tablespoon, place balls of dough on parchment-lined baking sheets at least three inches apart.

 - Bake until cookies have spread and turned very light golden brown, about 10-14 minutes.
 Remove from oven and set aside to cool and firm up, 5 to 10 minutes.
 Transfer to a rack to cool completely before filling.

-- Using an electric mixer, cream together the butter, peanut butter and confectioners’ sugar until very smooth.
+- Filling: Using an electric mixer, beat the butter, peanut butter and confectioners' sugar until very smooth.

 - Makes 12 large cookies